transitiverobotics/transact/README.md

 ## Setup

 ### Fork
-We encourage you to [fork this repository ](https://github.com/transitiverobotics/transact/fork) and use it as a foundation stone for your awesome robotics app!
+We encourage you to [fork this repository](https://github.com/transitiverobotics/transact/fork) and use it as a starting point to build your own dashboard.

 ### Clone
-After forking clone transAct locally (replace `SUPERBOTS` with your github org)
+After forking, clone transAct locally (replace `SUPERBOTS` with your github org)

     git clone git@github.com:SUPERBOTS/transact.git